• Skip to primary navigation

 5 from 10 reviews

-Enjoy this one-bowl chocolate chunk cookie recipe to make moist and delectable cookies loaded with dark and milk chocolate chunks.
-The hardest thing about these cookies is stopping yourself from eating all of them at once.
+Make these chewy chocolate chunk cookies, bakery-style cookies with crisp edges and soft, gooey centers, loaded with dark and milk chocolate chunks.
+The hardest thing about them is stopping yourself from eating all of them at once.

 • Author: Irina Totterman